-Analysis | The 4 most undersold political stories of 2021
+Analysis | The 5 most undersold political stories of 2021

 - It has moved to unseat and otherwise push out lawmakers and election officials who stood in the way of efforts to question the 2020 election.

-With some of these, like in Arizona and Georgia, there is some question as to how much of this is meant to be punitive and how much the intent is to give the party more power to actually overturn results.
+With some of these, as in Arizona and Georgia, there is some question as to how much of this is meant to be punitive and how much the intent is to give the party more power to actually overturn results.
 But the practical effect is very much the latter.
-We’ve also seen how much of the party can be convinced an election is stolen based upon specious evidence — and how tempting those new levers might be to pull.
+We’ve also seen how much of the party can be convinced that an election is stolen based upon specious evidence — and how tempting those new levers might be to pull.

 2. The decline of legislating

-Earlier this month, Rep. Peter A. DeFazio (D-Ore.) became the third chairman of a House committee to announce he wouldn’t seek reelection.
+Earlier this month, Rep. Peter A. DeFazio (D-Ore.) became the third chairman of a House committee to announce he would not seek reelection.
 That was followed by the retirement announcement of Rep. Devin Nunes (R-Calif.), who was in line to become chairman of the powerful Ways and Means Committee.
 Meanwhile, other would-be No. 1 leaders of the House and Senate are either heading for the exits or considering it.

 The reasons for each of these are complex.
 But it’s difficult to completely separate them from the decline of legislating in Congress, which proceeded apace in 2021.